AmoghShukla/AgriYieldPredictor/README.md

 **# AgriYieldPredictor**
 A Python-based agriculture crop prediction system using Random Forest regression, Tkinter for GUI, and integrated data visualization for yield, profit, and fertilizer recommendations.
-Ideal for farmers and agricultural planners to optimize crop selection and resource utilization.
+Ideal for farmers and agricultural planners to optimize crop selection and resource utilization